-Do you have a title before your name in the church?
+Do you promote, or have a title before your name in the church system?

-A superior and pompous attitude creates division.
 The ekklesia are not made up of two classes of people.
 Every believer is priest and minister before God, not reserved to any select group.
-Christ is our High Priest and the ekklesia are in the Kingdom as priests with distinct ministries, but no hierarchical division.
+Christ is our High Priest and the ekklesia are in the Kingdom as priests with distinct ministries with no hierarchical classes.

-God’s wrath is coming for the church lords, but blessing is coming to the servanthood.
+God’s wrath is coming for the church lords, but blessing and rewards are coming for those who serve.

-Don’t be duped in believing the false terms and definitions of the clergy class.
-They will stunt your growth and lead you away from God’s Kingdom.
-Scripture in gives hard evidence that the true meaning of leader in the modern church is used out of context and a complete misrepresentation of what Christ and the apostles taught.
+Don’t be duped in believing the false terms and definitions of the church clergy defiantly defend as being 'God's will.'
+The true meaning of leader in the modern church system is used out of context and a complete misrepresentation of what Christ and the apostles taught.

 Does your Church have a professional titled leader?